step21/poerelief/Readme.md

 To Install/Run

+With Docker

+- since recently, a docker file is available, which can be used to easily build and run the this app if you have docker installed
+- for this, build the image with `docker build -t poerelief .` in the directory of the repository.
+This build an image based on debian stretch, sets everything up with python3, apache2 and mod_wsgi which serves the python.
+Finally, it downloads the sqlite database to have local data access. (otherwise only the default image is displayed.)
+- Then run `docker run -p 80:80 --rm poerelief-dmod`

+Without Docker / The normal way

 - git clone or download the repository
 - `cd` into cloned directory
 - virtualenv poe (to create a new evironment)